 Depending on the type, prices for mixers start at around $50, but can go up to almost $2,000 for those looking to amp up their cooking and baking skills.
-Our survey found that households spend an average of $184 on new mixers, with most keeping theirs for about nine years.
+Our survey found that households spend an average of $277 on new mixers, with most keeping theirs for about eight years.

 When considering which mixer to buy, it would be wise to think about how often you’ll use it and what you’ll use it for.
-Almost a quarter (23%) of survey respondents said they don’t use they mixer as must as they thought they would and only 12% wish they had spent more money on a better mixer.
-A third of respondents (34%) have cooked/baked more since purchasing their mixer.
+Over a fifth (22%) of survey respondents said they don’t use their mixer as much as they thought they would and only 12% wish they had spent more money on a better mixer.
+A third of respondents (33%) have cooked/baked more since purchasing their mixer.

 Ultimately, which mixer you walk out the door with will depend on your personal preferences, such as how often you’re cooking, what you’re cooking, and if you’re looking to expand your culinary horizons with new recipes that require specific beaters or whiskers.